From Interview with Wendy Rains, by Carol Forest

 In the fall of 2018, inspired by Hogevy in Holland, Wendy visited three “dementia villages” to learn as much as possible about why these communities are so successful.
 She spent time at the original Dutch village established in 1996, and then ventured to Switzerland and Italy to visit the newest facilities inspired by Hogevey.
 She learned what works and what can be improved and is anxious to start the project.

 Wendy is excited to report that 35 acres of land in Pescadero, a bit south of Todos Santos, have been purchased!
-As soon as all the proper steps are taken to create a corporation she will be starting to work with the architectural firm Rima, out of Cabo San Lucas, to make it all happen.
-She is calling the village “Valle del Cielo…A New Paradigm For Joyful Aging In Place”.
+Wendy has hired and worked with the architectural firm Rima, out of Cabo San Lucas, to make it all happen.
+They now have completed the Master Plan for “Valle del Cielo…A New Paradigm For Joyful Aging In Place”.
 She looks forward to seeing the virus crisis end so that things can get back on track for Phase 1 of the Village.

 (Taken from an interview with Wendy, by Carole Forest)